simoninireland/introduction-to-epidemics/src/progress.md

 contact**, skin to skin, through sex, or a blood transfusion.
 It might be **foodborne**, transmitted through contaminated food that infects several people from a common source.
-It might be **vectored** through an animal, as is the case for malaria &ndash; and even disease that don't *require* a vector may still incubate in animal hosts ans well as humans (this is suspected in the case of the [1918 "Spanish flu" pandemic](https://en.wikipedia.org/wiki/1918_flu_pandemic) {cite}`OSJ02`).
-And finally there is a class of **non-communicable** diseases such as cancer or heart disease, some of which are **hereditary**: not caused directly by pathogens but perhaps influenced by their presence.
+It might be **vectored** through an animal, as is the case for malaria which has to be sporead by mosquitoes and can't spread person-to-person.
+Even diseases that don't *require* a vector may still incubate in animal hosts *as well* as in humans (this is suspected in the case of the [1918 "Spanish flu" pandemic](https://en.wikipedia.org/wiki/1918_flu_pandemic) {cite}`OSJ02`).
+And finally there is a class of **non-communicable** diseases such as cancer or heart disease, some of which are **hereditary**: not caused directly by pathogens but perhaps influenced by their presence, and perhaps made worse by infections.

 Each different kind of disease will have its own characteristic **pathology**, how it affects the body of a person infected.
 It will